 4. The Largest Pure Manufactured Gold Bar Was Made by a Car Company

 Mitsubishi is largely known as a Japan-based automaker, so you may be surprised to learn the company also makes gold bullion bars.
-In fact, Mitsubishi actually manufactures gold bars, complete with the company’s familiar three-diamond emblem, you can purchase for yourself.
+In fact, Mitsubishi actually manufactures gold bars.
 One bar that might be out of most people’s price range is a 250 kg bar produced by the company in 2005 and stamped as 999.9 fine gold.
 It currently holds the world record as the largest pure manufactured gold bar.

 5. A Lot of the Gold Mined in the World Is Probably Still Around